-Sodium causes high blood pressure, which leads to heart failure or stroke.
-Because ramen noodles contain 1,820 mg of sodium, almost two-thirds the daily FDA-recommended consumption, they can significantly increase your combined salt intake for the day without you even realizing.
+Sodium causes high blood pressure, which may lead to heart failure or stroke.
+Because ramen noodles contain 1,820 milligrams of sodium, almost two-thirds the daily FDA-recommended consumption, they can significantly increase your combined salt intake for the day without you even realizing.
 The more you eat, the higher your risk.

 5. Ramen stresses your digestive tract.

 A video shows that even after two hours, your stomach cannot break down highly processed noodles, interrupting normal digestion.
-Ramen is preserved with Tertiary-butyl hydroquinone (TBHQ), a hard-to-digest petroleum-based product also found in lacquers and pesticide products.
-Prolonged breakdown exposes your body to this chemical for extended periods of time and deprives it of absorbing nutrients from other foods.
+Ramen is preserved with Tertiary-butyl hydroquinone (TBHQ), a hard to digest petroleum-based product also found in lacquers and pesticide products.
+The extended period of time it takes your system to process instant noodles also increases how long your body may be exposed to this chemical and hinders its ability to absorb nutrients from other foods.
 Eventually, your body will flush it through the digestive system, but if you experience nausea and vomiting, tinnitus, or delirium, it could be attributed to an unsafe exposure to TBHQ.

 If you’re ready to explore healthier nutritional options, consider meeting with an expert to discuss a personalized plan.

 The USC Digestive Health Center has some of the world’s top digestive specialists.
-If you are in the Los Angeles area, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://digestive.keckmedicine.org/request-an-appointment/.
+If you’re in the Los Angeles area, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting https://digestive.keckmedicine.org/request-an-appointment/.